 Brian L Quick

-Professor Quick served as a Senior Editor of Health Communication for three years (2014-2017).
-Additionally, he currently serves or has served on the editorial boards of Communication Monographs, Communication Research, Communication Yearbook, Health Communication, the Journal of Applied Communication Research, the Journal of Communication, the Journal of Health Communication, and Nursing Communication and as an active reviewer for several other journals.
+Professor Quick currently serves on the editorial boards of Communication Monographs, Communication Research, Health Communication, the Journal of Applied Communication Research, Journal of Communication, the Journal of Health Communication, and Nursing Communication and as an active reviewer for several other journals.
+Previously, he served as a Senior Editor for Health Communication.
+His work has received attention in various news outlets.

-Although my research interests are rooted in health communication, I see my research falling into three distinct lines: (a) formative, process, and summative evaluation of health campaigns, (b) message processing of health messages, and (c) an analysis of health messages in the media.
+Although my research interests are rooted in social marketing, I see my research falling into three distinct lines: (a) formative, process, and summative evaluation of social marketing campaigns, (b) message processing of ads, and (c) an analysis of media messages.
 Throughout each of these lines, my emphasis is on extending theory as well as concentrating on the practical implications of my work and communicating these findings to various audiences both inside and outside of academia.

 - Texas A & M University, 2005, PhD